Generating Synthetic Functional Data for Privacy-Preserving GPS Trajectories: Introduction

 In \citeyear{Sweeney2000Simple}, \citeauthor{Sweeney2000Simple}'s groundbreaking research revealed a critical vulnerability in data privacy: the combination of zip code, date of birth, and gender is sufficient to uniquely identify 87\% of the US population.
 This discovery underscores how individuals can be easily re-identified based on seemingly harmless data points \citep{Sweeney2000Simple}.
 Building on \citeauthor{Sweeney2000Simple}'s work, subsequent studies focused on human mobility patterns have further investigated this issue.
 They demonstrated that, even when explicit personal identifiers are removed, individuals can still be re-identified based on the unique characteristics of their spatiotemporal movement patterns \citep{DeMontjoye2013Unique}.
 For example, an individual's daily commute, frequented locations, and travel routines create a distinctive trajectory that can be traced back to them.
 This insight has profound implications for data privacy, revealing that traditional anonymization techniques, which often rely on removing or generalizing personal data, may not be sufficient to protect individual identities.

 With the growing prevalence of personal data disclosure, identity theft, and unauthorized access to personal information, individuals and organizations are increasingly wary of sharing sensitive data.
 The transformation in data management and perception has enhanced the need for laws to control data usage and to preserve the privacy of individuals behind those data.
 Governments have invested significant effort in proposing and enacting comprehensive privacy legislation, such as the General Data Protection Regulation (GDPR) introduced by the European Union in 2018 as “the toughest privacy and security law in the world” \citep{GDPR}.
 Moreover, traditional methods of data publishing, which involve releasing possibly identifiable data, are increasingly drawing attention due to the privacy risks that they naturally present.
 There has been a growing recognition of the need for more sophisticated and robust approaches to data anonymization and publishing.
-For instance, after showing the vulnerability of data privacy, \citeauthor{Sweeney2000Simple} proposed the concept of \textit{$k$-anonimity} and many techniques arose to ensure data to be $k$-anonymous before publication.
-Another example is from the work of \citeauthor{Dwork2006Calibrating}, who theorized the notion of \textit{differential privacy} for achieving uninformativeness in data publishing \citep{Dwork2014Algorithmic}.
 Alongside the growing attention to privacy, there remains a strong interest of industries, academia, and research institutes in collecting or acquiring new representative datasets for data-driven policymaking.
 Undoubtedly, the utility of large amounts of continuously collected data is undeniable, as it allows us to describe phenomena, highlight peculiarities that might otherwise be challenging to uncover, and especially guide decision-makers toward data-driven and informed solutions.